Ever feel conflicted about your submissive side? Do you love doing all kinds of humiliating acts in the bedroom and then feel ashamed after climax?

 There's Nothing Wrong With Being a Bottom

 Of course, there is absolutely nothing wrong with being a bottom or a submissive.
-The important factor is that you're aware of who you are, what you turns you on, and what makes you happy.
+The important factor is that you're aware of who you are, what turns you on, and what makes you happy.

-For me, when I learnt what the term bottom meant, it provided me with a great deal of relief because I could now identify with something that allowed me to be submissive in the bedroom and also my normal self in my day-to-day life.
+For me, when I learnt what the term bottom meant, it provided me with a great deal of relief because I could now identify with something that allowed me to be submissive in the bedroom and also my usual self in my day-to-day life.

 They're Just Labels

 In spite of everything I've just said, remember that these terms are just labels.
-They're not that important and they're interpreted differently by different people.
+They're not that important, and they're interpreted differently by different people.

 If a label helps you feel more comfortable with your own identity, then great – use it, but don't get too bogged down in the definitions and what you should or shouldn't be.